 Cold gray-green waves sprinted towards the windy French shoreline.
-At twenty meters out the frigid surf curled foamy white and dissolved calmly into the peachy sand when it reached.
+At twenty meters out the frigid surf curled a foamy white and dissolved calmly into the peachy sand when it reached.
 By September the beaches resume lonely.
 Ruined sandcastles rested far from the reach of the tide.
 Summer was gone and temperatures had cooled.
 Fierce gusts seemed to tug the tremendous forces ashore, one after another, as a weathered sailor would yank a line, as a boy or girl would pull the string of a kite so it may mingle with air, seek a wind with stamina, and eternally fly.

 Not a boat had dared to cast off that day.
 Rough seas had been predicted throughout the channel.
 Hence, feeling caged, local Fishermen flooded the pubs.
-Yellow raincoats clogged taverns like an artery as we’d passed through rounds of fishing villages on the way to the beach.
-Bellies of ale would go home that night empty-handed.
-Masts of the ships packed closely together in the bays engaged in swordfights, rocking to and fro along the docks.
+Yellow raincoats clogged taverns like an artery as we'd passed through rounds of fishing villages on the way to the beach.
+Bellies of ale would go home empty-handed that night.
+Masts of the ships packed closely together in the bays engaged in swordfights, rocking to and fro along the uneven docks.
 After a gray, rainless hour, Gerard had steered the car down a small road that accessed the beach.
-He put the top down to “experience the sea,” as we drove along the sand.
+He put the top down to "experience the sea," as we drove along the sand.

 "Skeletons of boats lay about the tide pools and cavernous coves by the violent bluff: rowboats, ferries, schooners, sailboats," Gerard mumbled after taking the keys out of the ignition.
 He had mentioned the overlook by accident when he referred to the beaches.
 Local villagers are much more frank, he had said.
 They refer to it as the "shipwreck graveyard."